 LIABILITY INAURANCE AND INDEMNIFICATION OF LESSOR: Update

 Lessor shall not be responsible or liable for any loss or injury, or damage occurring to Lessee or to the property of Lessee or to third persons, or the property of third persons, in, about, or on said leased premises, no matter how occurring and Lessee will save Lessor harmless for or on account of any loss, injury or damage to any person or persons or their property occurring therein, or resulting from Lessee’s operation thereof.
-Prior to the use oof said property, Lessee shall obtain and maintain in force at its sole cost and expense, the following insurance coverage – Comprehensive General and Automobile Liability Insurance (covering use of owned, non-owned, or hired vehicles) with limits of $1,000,000 per occurrence; Property Damage - $300,000 per occurrence.
+Prior to the use of said property, Lessee shall obtain and maintain in force at its sole cost and expense, the insurance coverages specified in Appendix A to this Agreement:

 Such insurance shall contain provisions insuring the City of Manteca, elected officials, employees, agents, and volunteers as insureds.
 Such insurance shall be primary to any liability insurance carried by the Lessor.